-Marijuana legalization is heating up again as the US elections get closer.
+Marijuana legalization is heating up again as the U.S. presidential election gets closer.
 The COVID-19 pandemic paused legalization campaign efforts in some states.
 However, many states have resumed their signature-gathering efforts amid easing lockdowns.
 Montana resumed its signature-gathering efforts in mid-May and followed all of the necessary measures amid the lockdown.
-Let’s take a look at the state’s efforts and where it stands.

 Montana works towards marijuana legalization